Crazykingjammy/SubStringSouffle/README.md

  The goal at this point is to clearn up the code better, I think the code is balloned beyond what it shold be for what this program does.

+#### Status - 10 - 13 - 2019

+Well I am stoked to at least got a cmake commands working!
+Ive been building manually for some time now, and ive been linking the two objects togehtehr manually.
+I figure going the CMake route would be a more universally accepted route than a script to build via commands?

+More to look into!

+Also the lot of this has been done via command line from mac into a virtual linux box on my pc!
+Really cool! including the git updates, and even updating this read me file!

+Have the terminal heads been in dark mode all this time? hmmm..

+Next updates should include a cleaner breakdown of those long sorting functions. break them up in different files so the SubStringSouffle.cpp isnt a long mess of copied but slighgly modified algorithm.

+This project ended up being a lot of fun.

+Thanks Ovi.